-Alternative 3 Alternative 4 Alterna Alternative 5 Alternative 6 ative 6 June-Nov Dec-May June-Dec Jan-May Nov-April May-Oct Jan-June July-Dec Comm Quota 128,547 180,453 176,945 132,055 211,024 97,976 151,338 157,662 Date quota met 15-Sep 29-Jan 15-Oct 18-Jan 26-Jan 21-Aug 8-Feb 24-Oct portion of a fishing season to be used during the next fishing year.
+Alternative 7 would allow an unused portion of a quota during the first part of a fishing season to be used in the second portion of the same season.
+This option is used for the split season for vermilion snapper.
+Alternative 8 would allow an unused portion of a quota during the second portion of a fishing season to be used during the next fishing year.
 Adding the unused portion of a quota to the following fishing could result in the ACL for the following portion of the fishing year to be exceeded and trigger AMs.
 Furthermore, if the amount of quota carried forward was large enough, the ABC or OFL could be exceeded and the fishery would be considered to be experiencing overfishing.
-Therefore, while it is feasible to carry forward an unused portion of a quota from the first part of a fishing year into the second, there are problems associated with carrying quota into a new fishing year.
+Therefore, while it is feasible to carry forward an unused portion of a quota from the first part of a fishing year.
 Any reduction of harvest would have increased biological effects and would enhance rebuilding of black sea bass.